 - a.
-Identify procedures for storage of oil debris pending disposal. - b.
-If oil debris is determined to be hazardous, provide a vendor list to the RP for proper waste management.

-- c.
-Issue emergency permits for treatment, storage, disposal, and transportation of debris from oil spill and associated clean-up activities. - d.
+Identify procedures for storage of oil/hazardous materials debris pending disposal. - b.
+If oil/hazardous materials debris is determined to be hazardous, provide a vendor list to the RP for proper waste management. - c.
+Issue emergency permits for treatment, storage, disposal, and transportation of debris from a hazardous material release and associated cleanup activities. - d.
 Provide vendor list to RP to facilitate cost assessment for proper waste management. - e.
 Participate on the ETAG assisting the SERT Leader. - f.
-Provide oversight for waste stream management. - g.
-Identify landfills that will accept oil contaminated solid waste and facilities/vendors that will accept and treat oil contaminated liquid waste.
+Provide oversight into waste stream management. - g.
+Identify landfills that will accept oil/hazardous materials contaminated solid waste and facilities/vendors that will accept and treat oil/hazardous materials contaminated liquid waste.